rushmash91/kro/CONTRIBUTING.md

 Thank you for your interest in contributing to our project.
 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.

 Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

+## Getting Started

+If you're looking to join this wonderful wave of collaboration, here's how to begin:

+1. Take a look at the open issues to see what needs attention.

+2. **Important: Comment Before You Start Working**
+   - comment on an issue before you start working on it
+   - Wait for a maintainer to officially assign the issue to you
+   - This prevents duplicate work and ensures you have the latest context

+3. **If an Issue is Already Assigned**
+   - If you see an issue you're interested in but it's assigned to someone else
+   - Check the last activity date
+   - If there haven't been recent updates, you can politely comment asking both the assignee and maintainers about the status
+   - Example: "Hi!
+I notice this issue hasn't had recent activity. @assignee, are you still working on this?
+If not, would it be okay if I took it over?"

+4. Once assigned, you'll receive the green light to begin your contribution

 ## Reporting Bugs/Feature Requests